Russo-Swedish War (1554–1557): War

 In 1554 the Pechenga Monastery was raided by the Swedes.
 The governor of Novgorod, Paletsky, sent Nikita Kuzmin to Stockholm to ask for an explanation, but the Russian representative was imprisoned.
 In response, Russia mounted an organised attack with up to 20,000 soldiers in March 1555.
 With an initial force of 1,000 men, Finland could not stand against the invading troops, but reinforcements of 3,700 infantrymen and 250 cavalrymen soon arrived from Sweden.
 The Finnish nobility had also been engaged in the war by contributing with its cavalry.

 The goal of the Swedish-Finnish troops was to conquer Oreshek, Korela and Koporye.
 The siege of Oreshek had been badly planned by the Swedish and failed since the Russians had destroyed the areas surrounding the town, and the Swedish troops had too few supplies to be able to maintain the siege until the town surrendered.
 While Admiral Johan Brigge besieged and bombarded Oreshek, the Swedish diplomats tried to find support for their cause in Livonia, Poland-Lithuania and England.

 In early 1556, Russia launched a new attack, now with an army of almost 20,000 men.
 The attack was aimed at the town of Viborg (Russian: Vyborg), and the Swedish troops were unlikely to withstand an army of such a size.
 However, after a few days of pillaging in the area around Viborg, the Russian forces retreated.
 The reason remains unclear, but conceivable reasons include bad discipline or a raging disease amongst the Russian soldiers.
 Perhaps it was never the aim to conquer Viborg but only to ravage the areas around the town as a demonstration of power.
+Russian orders, however, did not contain any mention that Viborg was to be taken, on the contrary, documents containing the order to "burn and plunder" were found in the possession of the Russian prisoners.
+The campaign ended in success, and the Russians, according to the Nikon Chronicle, "returned mostly healthy."